Fans Of ‘General Hospital’ Have Thoughts On Peter’s Scheme To Frame Obrecht For His Evil Deeds

 General Hospital spoilers tease that Anna Devane will apparently fully fall for Peter August’s new scheme to set up Dr. Liesl Obrecht for the crimes he recently committed.
-Viewers watched as Peter set the wheels in motion for this during Thursday’s show and there is much more to come during Friday’s episode.
+Viewers watched as Peter set the wheels in motion for this during Thursday’s show, and there is much more to come during Friday’s episode.

 While Peter has been gaslighting Anna for a while now, turning Liesl into a scapegoat for what he’s done is a bit of a shocker.
 General Hospital spoilers indicate that Anna will claim she’s got the proof to take down Liesl for supposedly being responsible for the attack on Andre and Franco.